Ogweno/paper-yadkin-swat-study/README.md

 Email: ksuttle at ncsu dot edu

 **Date of data collection**<br>
 SWAT model outputs were generated in XXXX.
-USFS landuse predictions were generated in 2015.
+United States Forest Service landuse predictions were generated in 2015.
 All other data originated from publically available sites as described in the associated paper.

 **Geographic location of data collection**<br>
 All data is associated with the Upper Yadkin-Pee Dee Watershed in Western North Carolina, USA.